All Episodes

 He had been under severe pressure as the lead engineer in developing a hybrid version of Toyota's blockbuster Camry line.

-In the uh last two months of his life, the man averaged more than 80 hours of overtime per month.
+In the last two months of his life, the man averaged more than 80 hours of overtime per month.

-He regularly worked nights and weekends, was frequently sent abroad and was grappling with shipping a model for the pivotal North American International Auto Show in Detroit When he died of heart disease in January 2006.
+He regularly worked nights and weekends, was frequently sent abroad, and was grappling with shipping a model for the pivotal North American International Auto Show in Detroit when he died of heart disease in January 2006.

 The man's daughter found his body at their home the day before he was to leave for the United States.